 If you’re a regular user of Sketch’s built-in Apple iOS UI Library, you’ll notice that it’s already been updated for iOS 12, including all new iPad UI elements so you can start designing for iOS 12 right now.

 The Apple iOS UI library has all of the components you’ll need to start working on your next project, carefully crafted for Sketch, including templates and the full range of controls, views, and glyphs available to developers using the iOS SDK, allowing you to design apps that match the iOS design language.

 You can download the Apple iOS UI Library from the Libraries tab in Preferences or if you’ve already downloaded the Library you should see a notification letting you know that there’s a new version available to download.

 As well as getting a front row seat at WWDC the Sketch team is in San Jose for Layers Conference this week.
 Sketch is sponsoring the event and founder, Pieter Omvlee will be speaking about what it’s like to design for designers, and showing off some upcoming features.
 If you’re going to be there, look out for the team and make sure to say hello!

 Sketch is also sponsoring James Dempsey’s Live near WWDC fundraiser in aid of App Camp For Girls on Wednesday, at The Ritz.
-If you haven’t got a ticket yet, make sure to grab one and, if you can’t make it, you can still make a donation here.

 If you’re attending WWDC or Layers and you’re rocking a Sketch t-shirt, pin badge, sticker or your very own Sketch socks, why not tweet us @sketch.
 We love to see Sketch swag in the wild!